Kevindai2369/elearning_management_Final_Project_of_521C0008/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the TDTU License.

 ## 👥 Team